The HOKALM podcast

 The first podcast to help you cope better with your stress.

 One in two people suffer from stress in France*.
 And you might be one of them.
-We created this new format because we are convinced of one thing: together we can fight against this ambient stress and live more peaceful, thanks to hemp and CBD in our cares since 2015, of course, but also via advice, techniques and tips from experts and the most stressed !
+We created this new format because we are convinced of one thing: together we can fight against this ambient stress and live more peacefully, thanks to hemp in our cares since 2015, of course, but also via advice, techniques and tips from experts and the most stressed !

 In HO KALM, every week, Laure, the founder of Ho Karan, goes to meet personalities with inspiring stories: artists, athletes, entrepreneurs, medical and holistic experts… The goal?
 Offer you the keys, via concrete examples, for better channel your daily stress.

 EP01: Irène Olczak, creator of Paulette Magazine and serial entrepreneur